vetludo/Dueling-DDQN-MLAgent/README.md

 # ddqn-mlagent
-A example code of ddqn (double deep Q-learning) for a banana collecting game from Unity ML agent
+A example code of dueling ddqn (double deep Q-learning) for a banana collecting game from Unity ML agent

 ### Introduction